 i think i've told you about how kids in my school hacked and got the admin password, and all they did was play games on school comps.
 Nothing that bad if you ask me...

-and i'm not trying to do anything wrong :( it's frustrating... like, in our Java class we can't compile code... so we arn't doing ANY work, even if we wanted to.
+it's frustrating... like, in our Java class we can't compile code... so we arn't doing ANY work, even if we wanted to.
 I just need a work around so i can get work done, after school, using the schools network sure. but for a school club...

 And WP- nice to see you're alive.